hakyimlab/ukbrest/README.md

 Once the ukbREST is up and running, you can request any data-field using [different query methods](https://github.com/hakyimlab/ukbrest/wiki/Phenotype-queries).
 Column names for data-fields have this format: `c{DATA_FIELD_ID}_{INSTANCE}_{ARRAY}`.
-So if you would like to query the [Standing height](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=50) data field (which has ID 50), instance 1 (First repeat assessment visit 2012-13), you have to use: `c50_1_0`.

-Below we show some examples using **simulated data** (not from UK Biobank, of course), so you can see how the output looks like.

 ### Phenotype queries
 ukbREST lets you make queries in different ways.
 If you only need to access some data-fields,